 Not following design best practices: Going a bit further from the adoption side of things, a common mistake that many companies of all sizes make when it comes to generating dashboards is not following design best practices.
 While most solutions in the market are self-service and require little effort to generate stunning data visualizations, there are still some rules to follow to make the most out of these analytical tools.
 Some of these rules include not using too many colors or not adding too many visuals to one dashboard as this makes the data in it harder to understand.
 You can take a look at our guide on dashboard design best practices for a full dive into the topic.

 By putting data into the hands of all employees you empower each department to take accountability for their numbers and understand how they align with the company’s strategic direction.
 With the help of professional dashboarding software, you will open up the world of business analytics by granting everybody in your company access to relevant insights and creating a data-driven culture.

-That’s why we have created this list and tried to keep the research as objective as possible, considering also features identified by biggest software review pages such as capterra, g2crowd, financesonline, etc. No matter if you need a small business dashboard software or large enterprise solutions as a perfect partner in visual data management and dashboard creation, these features are a must-have if you want to thrive in today’s competitive environment.
+That’s why we have created this list and tried to keep the research as objective as possible, considering also features identified by the biggest software review pages such as Capterra, G2Crowd, FinancesOnline, etc. No matter if you need a small business dashboard software or large enterprise solutions as a perfect partner in visual data management and dashboard creation, these features are a must-have if you want to thrive in today’s competitive environment.

-At datapine, we have developed intuitive, automated, intelligent, and affordable solution that covers most of these features and you can easily test our software, book a demo or request a POC and let us create an individual dashboard just for you, completely free.
+At datapine, we have developed intuitive, automated, intelligent, and affordable dashboard software that covers most of these features and you can easily test our software for free.
 Try datapine for a 14-day trial today, and reap great rewards tomorrow!

 Take advantage of modern dashboard software features today!